lyoqLabs/lyoqlabs.github.io/README.md

 - clean black & white layouts
 - optional social links
 - small creative tools & UI experiments
-- downloads such as Roblox scripts (not created by us), Minecraft texture packs, and more
+- downloads such as Roblox scripts & executors (not created by us), Minecraft texture packs, and more

 ---

 ## 🧪 Extra Features
 We also build:

-- mini web tools
-- design concepts
-- neon effect experiments
-- interactive sections for users

 More coming soon.